Fantastic Transcripts Offering Video Captioning Services

 tried to remove the cancer but discovered it had encompassed too many of

 his internal organs and he was put to sleep.

 Endicott came to work every day and both our employees and our clients

 loved seeing him.
-We were told that pictures of him adorned many a PC
+We are told that pictures of him adorn many a PC

-screen saver, and he had lots of commuter friends on the train.
-His
+screen saver, and he had lots of commuter friends on the train and at home

-passing was noted by our local newspaper and several online sits.
+in Westwood.
+His passing was noted by our local newspaper and several online

 Well, we completed our move to our new offices last summer.
 The move